ccwilliams1/WeatherWear_FE/README.md

 To run, either download the zip and import or clone the repository into your IDE, preferably VS Code Open a terminal window and navigate to the project folder.
 VS Code has a built in terminal that should automatically start there
 Make sure node is installed
-In the terminal window type 'npm install -g npm'.
-This should install any necessary dependencies
+In the terminal window type 'npm install -g npm'

-Once node is installed run 'node server.js'
+That should work, if it doesn't youre on your own

-If successful, you should see "Server is listening on port ***"
+Once node is installed run 'npm server.js'

-If it's telling you you're missing a module or something try running "npm install" again.
-If that doesn't work you might have to install the dependencies manually.
-So for example: if it's telling you "module express not found" or something similar:
+Running server.js will start the whole damn project.
+As long as nothing yucky shows up in your terminal you're straight

-"npm install express" should fix that
+In your web browser, type "localhost:3000" to view the interface

-If you navigate in your browser to localhost:*** where the *** is the port number displayed in the terminal, you should see the interface
+The outfit selection or database calls won't work unless you have WeatherWear_BE and the database running as well